An Essential Guide – DAS Lesson Plans

 - All aspects of negotiating left and right turns at junctions, including zones of vision and emerging

-- How to deal with dual carriageways including overtaking and the effects of the weather
+- Deal with dual carriageways including overtaking and the effects of the weather

 - How to deal with other traffic safely when following behind and overtaking